 The teachers at Talek Primary are ready for this, and we're collaborating on plans.
 We are scaling our experience from the nearby Mara Girls Leadership School.
 Like Mara Girls, this school will also have a Conservation Club that works hand in hand with the library.

-COVID-19 UPDATE: This project has been postponed till later in the year but is still high priority.
+COVID-19 UPDATE: This project has been postponed until 2021.